← Back to Journey GPS Tracker Articles

 Current track information

-2. Add Places and Calculate Distance
+2. Add Locations and Calculate Distance

-• Delete: delete the place
+• Delete: Delete the place.

 3. Map

-You can choose according to your needs:
+You can choose according to your actual needs:

 • Walking route